 Contact The Car Rental Agency

-If you get into a car accident while traveling and you’re driving a rental car, you should still take the above steps before calling the rental car agency.
-You should have all contact information along with details related to the police report available when speaking with an agent.
+If you get into a car accident while traveling in FL and you’re driving a rental car, you should still take the above steps before calling the rental car agency.
+Before speaking with an agent, gather all the information you can, including details related to the Florida highway patrol accident report.

 Some drivers do not contact law enforcement for minor car accidents.
 You, however, need to cover all bases when you drive a rental.
 Some agencies may even request a copy of the report for their records.